jschnab/systems_design/pastebin/README.md

 #### 1.3.1.
 Burn after reading

-When storing a text, a user can enable "burn after reading", which will delete the text after it was read once.
-In other words, the text will be the target of a single GET request.
+When storing a text, a user can enable "burn after reading", which will delete the text after it is read once.

 ## 2. Capacity estimations